ENSpunks/Timeland/ReadMe.md

 #### **Abstract**

-The Theory of Causal Relativity proposes a causal geometry independent of time.
+The Theory of Causal Relativity proposes a purely spatial causal geometry independent of time.

 ---